nelson10/nelson10.github.io/_portfolio/Research_statement.md

 ---

 <div style="text-align: justify">  I am interested in developing a computational imaging system that improve our understanding of the world.
 In this regard, my research has focused on 3 different subareas.
-First, **applied sphere packing for single-snapshot spectral imaging and video sensing**, where I have designed and built a *multispectral filter array with an optimal sensing distribution* that overcomes the limitations of traditional multispectral filters (color distortion, zipper effect, and color artifacts).
+First, <a**applied sphere packing for single-snapshot spectral imaging and video sensing**</a>, where I have designed and built a *multispectral filter array with an optimal sensing distribution* that overcomes the limitations of traditional multispectral filters (color distortion, zipper effect, and color artifacts).
 Moreover, I have developed a novel **shuffled rolling shutter camera** that eliminate the nuisance artifacts of the rolling shutter mechanism found in complementary